-Be that as it may, any business venture has its own corresponding risk and impending challenges.
+That’s quite the attrition rate, but any business venture has its own corresponding risk and impending challenges.
 You have to be battle ready to move forward.
-This is no fairy tale land but a success story is inevitable if you acquire the right attitude and motivation.
+This is no fairytale land but a success story is yours to tell if you acquire the right attitude and motivation.

 What direction should you be headed?
 What should be avoided and whose advice should I heed?
 Questions will overflow but here are 11 practical tips to step up your game in starting up a café.

 Let’s go through some tips on how to start up your cafe

 You can dream and keep your head in the clouds, but you have to stand with your feet on the ground when purchasing your café.
 Don’t get seduced into making a wrong decision just because the café you saw has the most charming table linen that matches the wall colour.
 You can change all that.
 You can rent tablecloths in different style every month if you like.

 |Alsco Wipes||Restaurants & Hospitality linen||Alsco Platinum Linen Service|

 Never let your emotions get the better of you in making a decision.
 Knowing the right people will help you realize the amount of investment you need to put it.
 Negotiations can be very tedious and may entail a lot of drawbacks, be prepared.

 With your emotions checked, it is now time to foresee realistic business goals before buying a café.
 Marketing and Operations are the key to success and should be the focal points of the business.
 Entice investors and banks with a well-planned business proposal.